 Members: In this video Genevieve discusses how to help children turn around their inner self-critic, the negative self-talk like “I’m an idiot”, “I’m stupid”.

 Also how to resolve the issue of children taking their frustrations out on their sibling, name calling “you’re stupid”, “you’re an idiot”, and otherwise being verbally aggressive.
 Watch Now.

-Peaceful parenting connection based approaches, on the other hand, result in children feeling good about themselves.
 When a child feels at peace in themselves, they’re motivated to treat others well because they naturally enjoy positive relationships with other people.
 When children are free from shame, they’re also free to hold boundaries and stand up for what they believe in.
-Resilience is ultimately about maintaining a positive relationship with self and hence doing what needs to be done to bounce back even when painful experiences happen in life.
+Resilience is ultimately about maintaining a positive relationship with yourself.
+Hence doing what needs to be done to bounce back even when painful experiences happen in life.

 Alice Miller wrote: “As a therapist I know that we can free ourselves from inherited patterns if we can find someone to believe us and stand by us, someone who instead of moralizing wants to help us live with the truth.”
 To be this person for our child, we need to find at least one such person in our lives.

 It’s easier to prevent the shaming that leads to destructive behaviours than to change it all in adulthood